Percent to Fraction Calculator

 Example 5

-Alice is in a store buying a pair of shoes with a 25% discount.
-If the original price of the shoe was $300, what is the new price?
+Alice is at a store buying a pair of shoes with a 25% discount.
+If the original price of the shoes was $300, what is the new price?

 Solution

-We first need to calculate the dollar equivalent of the 25% discount to find out the new price.
-To do that, let’s convert 25% to a fraction, following Algorithm 2:
+To find the new price, we first need to calculate the dollar equivalent of the 25% discount.
+To do that, let’s convert 25% to a fraction using Algorithm 2:

 \$\frac{0.25}{1}\$ = \$\frac{25}{100}\$